 Clinical Laboratory Science Training Program: Admission

 It is expected that 7-8 students will be accepted into the CLS fall training program and 4 students will be accepted into the CLS spring training program each year.
-The application deadline for the fall class is January 1st and the students are accepted into the spring class on a rolling basis.
-The applicant must demonstrate a strong interest and motivation in Clinical Laboratory Sciences; have a B.A. or B.S. degree with a GPA of >3.0; complete the prerequisite courses of Analytical Chemistry, Immunology, Physics, Biochemistry, Medical Microbiology or Pathogenic Bacteriology, and Hematology 2-3 months before starting the training program; and obtain a valid trainee license from the State of California.
+The application deadline for the fall class is January 1st and the deadline for the spring class is September 1st.
+The applicant must demonstrate a strong interest and motivation in Clinical Laboratory Sciences; have a B.A. or B.S. degree with a GPA of 3.0 or greater both overall and sciences; complete the prerequisite courses of Analytical Chemistry, Immunology, Physics, Biochemistry, Medical Microbiology or Pathogenic Bacteriology, and Hematology 2-3 months before starting the training program; and obtain a valid trainee license from the State of California.
 For UC Davis students only, if you have taken Chemistry 2 ABC series, you have satisfied the coursework requirement for Analytical Chemistry.

 - BS/BA degree from an accredited university or college in Clinical Science, Biology, Microbiology or equivalent with a minimum of overall and science GPA of 3.0.
 Course work must meet requirements of the California Department of Health Services, American Society of Clinical Pathologists, the National Certification Agency for Medical Laboratory Personnel, and the National Accrediting Agency for Clinical Laboratory Sciences.

-- Course work in biochemistry and medical microbiology must be completed within the last seven years at the time of application; otherwise, the applicant is required to show proof of preparedness.
+- Course work in biochemistry and medical microbiology must be completed within the last five years at the time of application.

 - Minimum coursework requirements are listed as follows: